Labor Practices

 "All-inclusive management"

-The YAMATO NEXT100 Grand Design management structural reform plan highlights labor as one of the material issues toward the next 100 years, and aims to contribute to achieving "decent work" by 2030.
-Under the Sustainable Medium-Term Plans 2023 announced in January 2021, we will implement measures for equal pay for equal work and create a comfortable workplace environment for employees, with the aim of realizing a high added-value labor model and promoting "decent work."
+The Transformation Plant YAMATO NEXT100 highlights labor as one of the material issues for the next 100 years and aims to contribute to achieving "decent work" by 2030.
+Under the Yamato Group’s Medium-Term Management Plan “Sustainability Transformation 2030 ~1st Stage~,” announced in February 2023, we will continue measures to build welfare and benefits systems tailored to employees’ life plans, as well as promote human rights due diligence, diversity, and the advancement of women in the workplace, so that diverse personnel can work more easily and with a greater sense of satisfaction.
 Moving forward, we will continue to build a comfortable workplace environment where employees can take pride in their jobs.

 Support for Ensuring a Balance Between Work and Childcare / Caregiving Responsibilities